scottstanfield/hlterm/README.md

-# vimcmdline: Send lines to interpreter
+# hlterm: Send code to Neovim's terminal and highlight the output

+**Notes:**

+- `hlterm` is the `vimcmdline` plugin converted from VimScript to Lua.

+- `hlterm` only works in Neovim, but Vim users can use the branch "vim".

-This plugin sends lines from either [Vim] or [Neovim] to a command line interpreter (REPL application).
+This plugin sends lines from [Neovim] to a command line interpreter (REPL application).
 There is support for Clojure, Golang, Haskell, JavaScript, Julia, Jupyter, Kotlin, Lisp, Lua, Macaulay2, Matlab, Prolog, Python, R, Racket, Ruby, Sage, Scala, Shell script, Swift, Kdb/q and TypeScript
 (see [R.nvim] for a more compreehsive support for R in Neovim).
-If the file type is `quarto`, `vimcmdline` will try to infer what interpreter should be started.
+If the file type is `quarto`, `hlterm` will try to infer what interpreter should be started.

 The interpreter runs in Neovim's built-in terminal.